paytonmurdock/bluethread-engine/README.md

 No part of this brand identity or the associated digital assets may be copied, redistributed, or used for commercial purposes without the express written consent of Payton Murdock.
 This archival record serves as a permanent, timestamped proof of authorship and brand origin.

 4. Purpose of Archive
-This upload is intended to provide a third-party-verified timeline of the creation and public deployment of the GldPyxis brand.
+This upload is intended to provide a timeline of the creation and public deployment of the GldPyxis brand.
 Any subsequent attempt by third parties to register or use a confusingly similar mark is a violation of prior use rights established by this record.